 Let’s get started.

-We have plenty of software templates inside Process Street.
+We have plenty of software workflows inside Process Street.

 You can use any of them, or create your own from scratch.
 But, for this tutorial, we’ve selected an easy example to demonstrate.

-We’re going to use our pre-made debugging template which you can grab below:
+We’re going to use our pre-made debugging workflow which you can grab below:

 Choose your trigger as GitHub, and select “New Issue”.
 You can optionally set the issue trigger to fire only when the issue is in a particular repo or assigned to a particular user.